 The revolutionary modern-day group is organizing a four-week summertime program free of fee for kids in underprivileged areas to learn about Egypt’s traditional arts at the mesmerizing splendor of Tunis Village in Fayoum governorate.

-The selection of Fayoum comes as it is “synonymous with one of the fine-recognized traditions of Egyptian pottery and is a center of the revival of the modern-day ceramics in Egypt.
+The selection of Fayoum is “synonymous with one of the fine-recognized traditions of Egyptian pottery and is a center of the revival of the modern-day ceramics in Egypt.
 Tunis lies on the banks of Lake Moeris within the Fayoum oasis in Middle Egypt, in which works of pottery, with motifs contemplated in modern-day designs, were determined to court to the pharaonic length when the present-day town of Fayoum changed into known as Crocodilopolis and later Arsinoë.”

 We sit in Berry’s “office,” which consists of some loungers on a tropical beach.
 The sound of lapping waves and the cry of seagulls may be heard in history.
 Berry is relaxed, dressed in his swimming trunks.
 He is in his early forties with a tall and bronzed frame.